Gabweare/WHSTechNotes/journal.md

 # September 10, 2024
 Random Jibberish.
 # September 17, 2024
-This is a free week
+This is a free week.
 # September 19, 2024
-This is a free week
+This is a free week.
 # September 20, 2024
-I chose to program a castle for the swiss or dutch, I forgot
+I chose to program a castle for the swiss or dutch, I forgot.